October 12, 2017

-The Travel Card is an individual billing, corporate liability card.
-Cardholders are personally responsible for monitoring their account activity, the timely submission of their expense reports (as outlined in Section 6), and paying the personal incidental retail purchases incurred during business travel directly to the issuing bank.
+The Travel Card is a Corporate Liability Card.
+Cardholders are personally responsible for monitoring their account activity, the timely submission of their expense reports (as outlined in Section 6), and paying the personal incidental retail purchases incurred during business travel.

 4.3 Returning Travel Card refunds

-A payment made by the university to a cardholder’s Travel Card that subsequently results in a refund is the property of the university; the cardholder must request a credit balance refund via the university’s financial system to credit the funds back to the appropriate university account.
+A payment made by the university to a cardholder’s Travel Card that subsequently results in a refund is the property of the university; the cardholder must submit an expense report to process the credit balance, which returns the funds back to the appropriate university account.

 4.4 Duplicate claims